smuellerDD/acvpproxy/README.esvp.md

 3. Replace the existing PUD with the new PUD.

 3. Upload the new PUD to the NIST ESVP server: `esvp-proxy` and obtain the testID(s).
+Note, only one new PUD is allowed to be updated.
+The ESVP Proxy will only upload the first it finds.

 4. Request the PUD update process: `esvp-proxy --pudupdate --testid <ID_NEW_ES>`